-In addition to pension benefits, the Group provided post-retirement benefits for health care to qualified employees who retired prior to 1 January 2012.
+In addition to pension benefits, the Parent provided post-retirement benefits for health care to qualified employees of the group who retired prior to 1 January 2012.
 The entitlement to these benefits was usually conditional on the employee remaining in service up to retirement age and the completion of a minimum service period.
 The expected costs of these benefits were accrued over the period of employment using an accounting methodology similar to that for defined benefit pension plans.